-When you go into a sales call for example, without any script or guidelines, you’re walking into the unknown.
-In other words, you’ll always be on the defence; merely reacting to the customer.
-However, by applying previously thought of sales techniques, you control the conversation
+When you go into a sales call without any script or guidelines, you’re walking into the unknown.
+In other words, you’ll always be on the defense.
+All you can do is react to the customer.

-In the end, all of these benefits, amount to a higher chance of closing the deal.
+In the end, all of these benefits amount to a higher chance of closing the deal.

-The Top Six Sales Techniques
+Our Top Six Effective Sales Techniques

 Whether you’re selling over the phone, email, or in person, it’s important to have working sales techniques up your sleeve.
 The following techniques have not only been tried, but also rely on psychological studies and consumer behaviour patterns.

 1. Appealing to Emotions

-Have you ever wondered how it can’t be a coincidence that your name or your son’s or mother’s name is the same as the salesperson all that often?
+Have you ever wondered how it can’t be that your name or your son’s or mother’s name is the same as the salesperson all that often?
 If the answer is yes, it’s probably because it’s not a coincidence.

-The concept is to establish a personal relationship with the customer early in the conversation.
+The goal is to establish a personal relationship with the customer early in the conversation.
 This can be achieved by relating to their profession, or personal life if you have that kind of detail.
 Another way that works is to give them a simple compliment.

 This sales technique works best in face to face interactions, but can still be used over the phone or email.
 In the end, there’s no harm in being a little extra nice, right?